 - File your Free Application for Federal Student Aid (FAFSA).

 - You must apply for and be eligible for the Chafee Education and Training Grant (Chafee ETG) at PHEAA.org.
-The deadline to apply for the upcoming academic year is May 1.
+For the 2023-24 academic year, the deadline is Dec.
+31, 2023.

 Students are not required to be awarded the Chafee Grant to be considered for the Fostering Independence Tuition Waiver.